enix/arista-eapi-exporter/README.md

 ```

 The correspondance between commands passed to the eAPI and exposed by the exporter can be configured in the YAML file passed
 to `--api-commands`.
+There is [a dedicated section](#api-commands-and-metrics) on this page of how this file is structured.

 The provided `api_commands.yaml` contains a decent starting set of metrics that can be easily customized if needed.
 It is the one embedded in the publicly available Docker images.

 This exporter can operate in two different modes of operation : *multiple* and *single*